Multidenominational Die Clash

-A multi-denominational clash occurs when a die strikes a die of another denomination.
+A multidenominational die clash (MDC) occurs when a die strikes a die of another denomination.
 Three MDCs are known in the Flying Eagle Series and are wildly popular: 1857 MDC-001, 1857 MDC-002, and 1857 MDC-003.
+These multidenominational die clash varieties are also pictured below.

-For advanced research and study then see Kevin Flynn’s new book on multi-denominational and off-center clashes:
+For advanced research and study then see Kevin Flynn’s new book on multidenominational die clashes and off-center clashes, titled Off-Center and Multi Denominational Clashed-Dies.
+Here is an excerpt:

 “This type of die variety is normally created when the working dies are in the coining presses.
 A clashed die normally occurs when the obverse and reverse dies in the coining press strike each other without a planchet between them.
 This was especially common on some series such as the Three cent nickel.
 It was originally accepted by most that the outline of the design elements were left on the opposing working dies from the edges of the design elements.
 This theory was proved invalid.
 The remnants of the clashing is a result of the fields being compressed.
 A complete analysis was done to prove this theory valid.”